 Our target attendance rate as a school and for each pupil is at least 97% of the year.

 At Harwell School, we recognise good attendance.
-These are the ways in which we are working to encourage better attendance and improve attendance which will in turn positively impact on the learning at school.
+Prior to Covid, these were the ways in which we were working to encourage better attendance and improve attendance which will in turn positively impact on the learning at school.
+These are currently suspended.

 - Attendance owls – each week, the class in KS1 and KS2 respectively with the best attendance rate wins the coveted class attendance owl to keep in their class for a week